Last Updated on December 28, 2022 by ThoughtsStained

 - I think, my favorite part about this trilogy as a whole, is how much time passes throughout the entire story and how much growth we see in these characters.
 I can distinctly see how each one grew and evolved and changed (and not always for the better)–Girton especially and his evolution was perhaps my favorite to witness.
 I’m proud of who he became and the choices he made, despite everything he experienced and everything the world threw at him.

 It was not a small amount, on either count.

 If you’ve read the first two books in The Wounded Kingdom, King of Assassins is the perfect conclusion.
 Personally, I think it’s the best book of the three.
-It’s the unique voice and vibrant setting you’ve come to expect from these stories, with characters both new and old to grow attached to, paired with a conclusion of epic proportions that doesn’t disappoint in any way.
+It’s the unique voice and vibrant setting you’ve come to expect from these stories.
+Plus characters both new and old to grow attached to.
+Paired with a conclusion of epic proportions that doesn’t disappoint in any way.

 In finishing a trilogy, I can’t imagine asking more than that.

 Patreon | Newsletter | Editorial Services | Twitter | Instagram | Kofi

 […] the last book that “deserves” five stars from a tougher standard that I reviewed was King of Assassins by RJ […]

 […] Requiem [review] Spellslinger [review] The War in the Dark [review] King of Assassins [review] Kill the Farm Boy [review] Soul of the World [review] Shadowblack [review] Bloody […]